adaniefei/AccessMath_Pose/README.md

     python spk_summ_07_fg_estimation.py configs\03_main.conf

 #### Key-frame Selection and Binarization
+1. *spk_summ_06_keyframe_extraction.py* selects all temporal keyframes of each lecture video by its temporal segmentation.
+Result will be saved in `SPEAKER_ACTION_KEYFRAMES_DIR`.

+    Command:
     python spk_summ_06_keyframe_extraction.py configs\03_main.conf

+2. *train_ml_binarizer.py* trains a binarizer classifier by the ideal keyframes from lecture videos and save it in `ML_BINARIZER_DIR`.

+    Command:
+    python train_ml_binarizer.py configs\03_main.conf

 #### Lecture Video Summarization and Evaluation
 ##### Generate Video Summarization
+*spk_summ_08_generate_summaries.py* generates the final binarized summaries of lecture videos given the temporal segmentation, temporal keyframes and foreground mask.
+Summaries will be saved in `OUTPUT_PATH\summaries`

+    Command:
     python spk_summ_08_generate_summaries.py configs\03_main.conf

 ##### Evaluation

+    Command:
     python eval_multiple_summaries.py configs\03_main.conf -d testing -b speaker_actions

-Note: the baseline parameter allows to evaluate variations of the system.
+The baseline parameter allows to evaluate variations of the system.
 During the generation of the summaries the system uses the parameter "SPEAKER_SUMMARY_PREFIX" to add a baseline prefix to the generated summaries.
 Here, we use the baseline parameter "-b speaker_actions" to allow the evaluation script find the right set of summaries to compute the corresponding evaluation metrics.